 Using the cooked meat carcinogen PhIP to turn normal breast cells cancerous, researchers explore the use of green tea to interrupt this malignant transformation.

 What is this PhIP stuff?
-See the last four videos for some background:
+See four previous videos for some background:

 Might white tea work even better?
-See Antimutagenic Activity of Green Versus White Tea.
+See Antimutagenic Activity of Green vs. White Tea.

 Any other plants that might be able to smack on the cancer kibosh?
-(I mean besides broccoli, so for example: DNA Protection from Broccoli and Broccoli Versus Breast Cancer Stem Cells).
-Stay tuned for my next video Cancer, Interrupted: Garlic & Flavonoids.
+(I mean besides broccoli; so, for example: DNA Protection from Broccoli, and Broccoli vs. Breast Cancer Stem Cells).
+Stay tuned for my next video, Cancer, Interrupted: Garlic & Flavonoids.

 If you haven’t yet, you can subscribe to my videos for free by clicking here.

 PS: Those of you with mobile devices will have noticed immediately the major upgrade to NutritionFacts.org yesterday.
-The entire site has been redesigned to incorporate “responsive web design.”
-This means NutritionFacts.org will now automatically resize to fit whatever device you’re on.
+The entire site was redesigned to incorporate “responsive web design.”
+This means that NutritionFacts.org will now automatically resize to fit whatever device you’re on.
 There are now close to 50 million people in the U.S. alone that watch videos on their mobile devices.
-Sure we could make a special iphone app, an ipad app, an android app, but there are now thousands of smartphones and tablets out there.
+Sure, we could make a special iPhone app, an iPad app, an Android app—but, there are now thousands of smartphones and tablets out there.
 Enter: responsive web design.
-NutritionFacts.org now automatically resizes to fit your screen--any screen!
+NutritionFacts.org now automatically resizes to fit your screen—any screen!
 Try resizing your browser right now.
 See?
 Isn’t that cool?!
-Thanks go to our resident web designer genius Christi Richards and the generous support of The Jesse and Julie Rasch Foundation, without which NutritionFacts.org wouldn’t even exist.
+Thanks go to our resident web designer genius, Christi Richards, and the generous support of The Jesse and Julie Rasch Foundation, without which NutritionFacts.org wouldn’t even exist.